-To be inclusive; teachers will need to ensure that all girls and boys have the opportunity to participate.
-Teaching practices, including classroom organisation and management, should ensure that girls and boys are able to participate fully in all learning activities and that the classrooms are accessible by all students regardless of their physical disability.
+To be inclusive teachers will need to ensure that all girls and boys have the opportunity to participate.
+Teaching practices, including classroom organisation and management, should ensure that girls and boys are able to participate fully in all learning activities.
 Participation requires that individuals are motivated to achieve the goal of socialisation fully where they are encouraged to develop a sense of obligation for the opportunity to contribute.
-Through participation, individual creativity can be recognized and encouraged as contributing to social and national development, without losing sight of the principle of communal sharing.
+Through participation, individual creativity can be recognised and encouraged as contributing to social and national development, without losing sight of the principle of communal sharing.

 Participation is the key to social interaction and can lead to social mobility.
 It can also help to conserve and generate knowledge and cultural values for future generations.
 The diversity of opinion in Papua New Guinea will contribute towards the integral development of society as a whole provided the Melanesian principles of sharing and caring are applied.
 The ways in which an individual chooses to interact with others will determine the role that individual plays in society.
 Through effective participation, an individual can play a role in the development of society, in overcoming fear, and in identifying oppression.
-The CCVE subject provides many interesting contexts within which learning how to participate can occur.
+The Citizenship and Christian Values Education subject provides many interesting contexts within which learning how to participate can occur.